Dragontailonfire/jmeter-setu-challenge/README.md

     4. HTTP sampler to delete all the requests send to the token.
     5. JSON extractor for saving the values from the callback content variable saved earlier.
     6. JSR223 sampler does the assertions.
-#### 6. Listner
+#### 6. listener
     1. View Results Tree is used to view the status of the run.
-    2. Edit the file path in this component to generate the .xml file
+    2. Edit the file path in this component to generate the .XML file

 ## 3. Project Setup
 1. Download JMeter from [here](https://jmeter.apache.org/download_jmeter.cgi)